slerman12/Help-me/7-Ongoing.md

 “You don’t know what you’re —“

-The alder-tree puts every one of them to shame, and, by the torchlights in their hands, they see.
+The alder-tree puts every one of them to shame, and, by the torchlight of some ancient justice, they see.

 <p align='center'>𖥸</p>